-

 Sanibel Causeway Emergency Restoration: Crews have moved traffic to the permanent lanes on the Sanibel Causeway.
 The causeway islands surrounding the temporary roadway are an active work zone and are currently closed for public access, including from the water.

-The following work activities above are scheduled to occur, however unforeseen underground conditions and weather may affect this schedule.East of the Toll Plaza:
+The following work activities above are scheduled to occur, however unforeseen underground conditions and weather may affect this schedule.West of the Toll Plaza:

-Motorists should expect a daytime westbound lane closure between Port Comfort Road and Punta Rassa Road for crews to install sod.
+Motorists should expect a daytime eastbound and westbound lane closure (eastbound after peak morning travel) between Port Comfort Road and Punta Rassa Road for crews to install sod.

 Motorists can continue to expect intermittent daytime flagging on McGregor Boulevard, both eastbound and westbound from Shell Point Boulevard to Punta Rassa Road for crews to move equipment and materials.